SHIP & PORT INTELLIGENCE

 > Give me a full profile of the EVER GIVEN — position, port history,

-> emissions, and any safety inspections
+> emissions, and any recorded casualties

 # Claude chains multiple MCP tools automatically: